freeCodeCamp/guide/README.md

 ## Article style guide

-We've written this guide to writing guide articles to help you get started contributing.
+We've written the following guide to writing guide articles to help you get started contributing.

 **Table of Contents**